The Αsylum (International Protection) Application

-The initial application is submitted in Reception and Identification Centers in the islands (Closed Controlled Access Centers in Lesvos, Chios, Samos, Kos, Rhodes, Leros) and in Evros.
-You will be able to submit an initial application in the Reception and Identification Centers in Malakasa and Diavata when they begin their operation in September 2022.
+The initial application is submitted in Reception and Identification Centers in the islands (Closed Controlled Access Centers in Lesvos, Chios, Samos, Kos, Rhodes, and Leros) and in Evros.
+You may also submit an initial application in the Reception and Identification Centers in Malakasa and Diavata.

 If you have not been registered, you can book an appointment in order to be registered in person in the Reception and Identification Centers in Malakasa or Diavata,: press to access the electronic platform and book an appointment.

 In case you have entered the country without going through the legal formalities or you are staying in Greece without meeting the legal requirements, you will be transferred to a Reception and Identification Centre, and in case you do not possess any document issued by an official authority that proves your identity and nationality, you will undergo reception and identification procedures.
 You are required to remain in the premises of the Center for the entire period your application is being examined which can not exceed twenty-five (25) days.